-On Sunday, October 7, at 1 pm, SPR's Anti-Racism Working Group will host a screening and discussion of the documentary, The Mayor's Race, as part of the (In)Justice for All Film Festival (injusticeforallff.com).
-Back for its 5th year, Trinity UCC and The Next Movement's (In)Justice for All Film Festival hosts engaging, life-changing feature films, shorts and music videos.
-With screenings running from October 4 - 13, this year's films will explore: the Criminal (In)Justice System and the Epidemic of Mass Incarceration; Racism and White Supremacy; and Human Rights.
+On Sunday, October 7, at 1 pm, SPR's Anti-Racism Working Group hosted a screening and discussion of the documentary, The Mayor's Race, as part of the (In)Justice for All Film Festival (injusticeforallff.com).
+Back for its 5th year, Trinity UCC and The Next Movement's (In)Justice for All Film Festival hosted engaging, life-changing feature films, shorts and music videos.

 Facilitator Training: Pathway to Reconciliation | August 25

 The Pathway to Reconciliation is a congregational study guide of the Legacy of Slavery Taskforce Report sponsored by the Episcopal Diocese of Chicago’s Anti-Racism Commission.
 Facilitators were trained in using the study guide to lead your congregation’s work to generate informative, meaningful, faithful and redemptive transformations on the Pathway to Reconciliation.